RAVATAR-AI/rvtr-api-demo/README.md

 - **Cause**: Invalid API URL or network issue
 - **Solution**:
-  - Verify your API URL in Settings
+  - Verify your API URL
   - Check your internet connection

 ### "Failed to load connection"